 - Shigella is very infectious and easily passed on

-- Shigella transmitted when the particles of contaminated excrement enters someone else’s mouth
+- Shigella is transmitted when the particles of contaminated faecal matter enters someone else’s mouth

 - Shigella usually disappears without the need for antibiotics

-- Some strains of shigella can be multidrug-resistant and IV antibiotics administered at hospital may be required
+- Some strains of Shigella can be multidrug-resistant and IV antibiotics administered at a hospital may be required

 - To avoid getting Shigella, wear gloves and dams during sex, and always wash your hands after playing